madietlx/madietlx.github.io/docs/_posts/2023-01-15-unattended-upgrades.markdown

 The only thing that remains in my `/etc/crontab` is a `reboot` command, executed as `root` on the weekend---which might not be a feasible option for you but is perfectly fine for me.

-Please also note ⚠️ that my userland, by which I mean the software that I install on my Ubuntu servers, is typically very limited.
-For many years I never had any problems with automatically upgrading installed packages and kernels, and the risk of a system running old and vulnerable software seems way higher than the risk of breaking something due to unattended upgrades.
+Please also note ⚠️ that I typically install a limited set of packages on my Ubuntu servers.
+Thus, I never had any problems with automatically upgrading installed packages and kernels for many years.
+The risk of a system running old and vulnerable software seems way higher than the risk of breaking something due to unattended upgrades.

 P.S.
 In the next blog posts, I will write about a) upgrading Docker 🐳 and b) the conffile prompt.